 “After silence, that which comes nearest to expressing the inexpressible is music.” — Aldous Huxley

-The celebrated British a cappella ensemble performs choral works by Orlando Gibbons, Arvo Pärt, Thomas Tallis, Tomás Luis de Victoria, Ola Gjeilo, Jake Runestad, Paul Smith, Roxanna Panufnick, Britten, Monteverdi, Sibelius, Jonathan Dove, Stephen Paulus and Eric Whitacre.
+The celebrated British a cappella ensemble performs "After Silence," featuring choral works by Orlando Gibbons, Arvo Pärt, Thomas Tallis, Tomás Luis de Victoria, Ola Gjeilo, Jake Runestad, Paul Smith, Roxanna Panufnick, Britten, Monteverdi, Sibelius, Jonathan Dove, Stephen Paulus and Eric Whitacre.

 In the essay from which the title After Silence is taken, Aldous Huxley offers his thoughts on the essential force of music.
 The most profoundly significant constituents of our being, he says, include our responses to beauty, pleasure, pain, ecstasy, and death.
 These can best be ‘experienced, not expressed’ through silence, and after silence, through music.
 The choral works in this 15th-anniversary program (to accompany the ensemble’s compendium album release) are exalted, vital, and freed from their original contextual restraints and are distinguishable by their inexhaustible capacity to express the inexpressible.